How to find us

 Note if you’re arriving from Belize and planning to return to Belize during your trip, be sure to check immigration requirements for re-entry.
 We have had Swiss and Argentina visitors who had a one entry visa and were required to get a new visa for re-entry.
 Cost varies depending on your country of origin.

-*A good option if you arrive to the Belize airport later in the day and wish to rest before traveling to Guatemala is to stay at the Orchid Garden Eco Village.
-It is located only 20 min. from the airport in route to the Guatemala border and offers comfortable accommodation, good food, information and great tours.
-Transfer from the BZE airport is available.
+*A good option if you arrive to the Belize airport later in the day and wish to rest before traveling you may want to continue 2½ hours and stay in San Ignacio Belize near Guatemala border.
+There are comfortable accommodation, good food, information and great tours.
+Transfers from the BZE airport are available but a bit expensive.

 To and from El Remate and Flores area:

-There are private taxis and minibuses for approx. $28 for up to 5 persons, or local bus for Q20pp ($3).
+There are private taxis and minibuses for approx. $28 for up to 5 persons, try to get other traveler together and use the service, or take local bus for Q20pp ($3).
 Best to have change ready.
-Local buses to Santa Elena/Flores run almost hourly, between 6 am – 4:30 pm, and from Santa Elena/Flores to El Remate from 6 am – 6 pm.
+Local buses to Santa Elena/Flores run almost hourly, between 6 am – 5:30 pm, and from Santa Elena/Flores to El Remate from 6 am – 7 pm.
 The ride is approx 40 min.
 You can catch the local minibuses on the main road in front of the Flores/Santa Elena airport or the terminal, but the journey can be uncomfortable as these are often very crowded and make many stops.
-After 6:00 pm there are no local buses to El Remate, private transportation is the only option.
+After 7:00 pm there are no local buses to El Remate, private transportation is the only option.
 If you get on a bus going to the Belize border (Melchor), you may be dropped off in El Cruce ‘Ixlu’, which is approx. 2 km. from El Remate.
 From there you must get another bus, taxi or walk 2 km to El Remate.
+Make sure your ticket reads El Remate.
 If you’re interested in renting a car while in the Flores-Tikal area, try Tabarini, Hertz or others.
 All of these can be found usually at or near the airport.

 To and From Guatemala City: